-The hour of the Lord Jesus' death, 3pm, is a privileged time as regards the devotion to the Divine Mercy.
+The hour of the Lord Jesus’ death, 3pm, is a privileged time as regards the devotion to the Divine Mercy.
 At that hour, in spirit we stand beneath Christ’s cross in order to entreat for mercy for us and the whole world for the sake of the merits of His passion.
-The Lord Jesus said to Sister Faustina: “At three o’clock implore My mercy, especially for sinners; and, if only for a brief moment, immerse yourself in My Passion, particularly in My abandonment at the moment of agony.
-This is the hour of great mercy for the whole world” (Diary 1320).
-Immediately, it needs to be explained that what is meant here is not sixty minutes but the moment of Jesus' agony on the cross, therefore – the prayer at 3pm.
+The Lord Jesus said to Sister Faustina: “At three o’clock, beg for My mercy, especially for sinners, and immerse yourself, even for a short moment, in [contemplation on] My Passion, particularly when I was left forsaken at the moment of death.
+That is the hour of great mercy for the whole world” (Diary 1320).
+Immediately, it needs to be explained that what is meant here is not sixty minutes but the moment of Jesus’ agony on the cross, therefore – the prayer at 3pm.

 The Lord Jesus did not say what the exact wording of the prayer at 3pm should be, however, He said that we can make the Stations of the Cross, visit the Blessed Sacrament and if there is no time for it – if only for a brief moment – we can unite ourselves with Him, dying on the cross, wherever we happen to be at that time.
 The subject-matter of the prayer is the mystery of the Lord’s Passion.
 The prayer said at the Hour of Mercy should meet specific conditions, namely, it should be said at 3 p.m. (when the clock strikes the hour), it should be addressed to Jesus directly and in its entreaties the prayer should refer to the values and merits of His sorrowful passion.